fbpx

 Parent and Carer FAQs

-1. Children who are not healthy emotionally will have difficulty learning.
+1. Research shows us that there is a direct link between wellbeing and academics, therefore children who are not emotionally healthy will have difficulty learning.
 When we are stressed, the part of our brain responsible for learning does not function effectively.

 2. Calm children can focus and retain more information.